 Cameron University is the top choice if you're interested in a degree in Instructional Media Design.
 Located in Lawton, Oklahoma, this school is a good choice for students who enjoy the thrill of a substantial city.

 The low net price of $11,705 for Cameron University is a big plus for students who list cost as one of their biggest concerns.
 Cameron University also has advanced degree programs for those who need to continue after achieving a four-year degree.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at Cameron University's scorecard.

 It is hard to beat Academy of Art University if you wish to pursue Instructional Media Design as a major.
 The location in an important urban center is tremendous for young people trying to find adequate opportunities for social networking, adventure, and life.

-International students coming from approximately 1 different countries are enrolled at this school.
 Graduates of this school usually do not have problems paying back their student debt; just 5.0% are in default.
-Interested in knowing more about Academy of Art University's campus?
-Go on a virtual tour.
+This school does not require freshmen to live on-campus.
+If you are considering learning more, you can see all of Academy of Art University's rankings here.

 Any student pursuing a degree in Instructional Media Design needs to check out Drury University.
 The setting in an important city is tremendous for scholars seeking out considerable possibilities for social networking, adventure, and life.

 About 91.0% of students send ACT scores, with the average score in the 25 range.
 The average scholarship amount given to first years is $12,229 with 83.0% of first years receiving some form of scholarship.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at Drury University's scorecard.